 Yes, there are bicycle rentals in Niue!
 Using a bike to explore the west coast of Niue, where most natural attractions, swimming spots and accommodations are, is a viable option for active travellers.
 However, cycling around the entire island is a mission, taking four to five hours for most to cycle the road around the island.
-Find out more about bike hire in Where to Rent Bikes in Niue
+Find out more about exploring Niue by bike in The Guide to Cycling & Mountain Biking in Niue.

 Get some extra assistance with cycling in Niue by hiring an electric bike.
 E-bikes are an easy alternative to renting a car in Niue, requiring electricity rather than fuel to travel.
-E-bikes use peddle assistance to take the exertion out of cycling, which is ideal if you’re looking for an eco-friendly way to travel Niue without too much effort.
-Again, check out bicycle rental companies that hire out e-bikes in Where to Rent Bikes in Niue.
+E-bikes use peddle assistance to take the exertion out of cycling, which is ideal if you’re looking for an eco-friendly way to travel around Niue without too much effort.
+Check out bicycle rental companies that hire out e-bikes in Where to Rent Bikes & E-Bikes in Niue.

-5. Join a Guided Tour That Offers Transport
+4. Join a Guided Tour Which Offers Transport

 Some tours, albeit a small number, offer transport and pick-ups as part of the experience.
-Orientation tours with Niue Orientation Tours and Explore Niue offer tours to attractions on the island for up to eight people, which usually fill up fast!
+Orientation tours with Explore Niue offer tours to attractions on the island for up to eight people, which usually fill up fast!
 That way, you can get around the island to see some of the highlights (and get advice on how to visit others) while sharing a vehicle with other travellers.
-Learn more about these trips in The Best Guided Tours in Niue.
+Learn more about these trips in The 6 Best Guided Tours in Niue.